oppia/oppia-web-developer-docs/Troubleshooting.md

 - [If the above doesn't work](#if-the-above-doesnt-work)

 ### For Jio India Users
-It seems the Jio network is blocking the domain `raw.githubusercontent.com` which is used by Github for storage of images in this wiki and some of the dependencies while installing Opia..
+It seems the Jio network is blocking the domain `raw.githubusercontent.com` which is used by GitHub for storage of images in this wiki and some of the dependencies while installing Oppia..
 If you are using Jio, you can try changing the DNS address to 8.8.8.8 (Google DNS) or 1.1.1.1 (Cloudfare DNS) from settings.
 Original discussion [here](https://github.com/orgs/community/discussions/42655)

 ### `[Errno 104] Connection reset by peer`
 If after running `python -m scripts.start` you get the following lines: